-A creative new Audio and Visual project that enables the fast prototyping of creative ideas through noncompetitive collaboration.
+A creative new Audio and Visual catalyst that enables the fast prototyping of creative ideas by artists embedded in archives through noncompetitive collaboration initiated with #OPSTARTfunding.

-Einkofi Productions in partnership with Factory Light Festival in Slemmestad, Norway are proud to present De:Lux a new platform for developing and maintaining the AV installation creative community in Iceland and Norway.
-It is a series of non-competitive collaborative creative events taking place in Akranes and Slemmestad, where visual and sonic artists from the two countries are partnered up to deliver a time-bound light and sound installation challenge over 72 hours, resulting in a guerrilla light trail through unique locations in each town.
+Einkofi Productions in collaboration with Factory Light Festival in Slemmestad, Norway are proud to present de:LUX a new platform for developing cross-sector collaborations between the heritage and AV creative community.
+It is a series of non-competitive collaborative creative events taking place in Akranes and Slemmestad, where visual and sonic artists from the two countries are partnered up to deliver a time-bound light and sound installation challenge over 48 hours, resulting in a guerrilla light trail through unique locations in each town.

 Anton Águstsson is a Reykjavik-based composer, designer, and author exploring the synaesthetic intersection of sight and sound.
 Anton performs and produces his music under the name Tonik Ensemble and vocal collaborators on his 2015 debut album 'Snapshots' included Icelanders, Hörður Már Bjarnason, who has been part of the Tonik live set since 2012, Jóhann Kristinsson and Icelandic icon Ragnhildur Gísladóttir.
 His music explores the vast expanse of the electronic spectrum with the soundscape becoming a mix of electronics and the more organic live instruments.
 As a composer, Águstsson discovered early that color has a strong influence on the end result.
 The gap between sound and sight fades away when songwriting resembles more the process of painting on canvas.